 Chair: Appointed by the Dean from membership

 Members: Faculty appointed by the Dean

+Work Load: As needed.

 Functions: The Faculty Recruitment Committee is responsible for advertising, screening, and scheduling interviews with applicants for vacant faculty positions.
-The Committee makes recommendations to the Division Chair based on their assessment of the applicants with appropriate input from division faculty, the University Associate Vice President for Academic
+The Committee makes recommendations to the Division Chair based on their

-Affairs, and the Associate Dean of the College.
-There is one

-Committee for each College division.
+assessment of the applicants with appropriate input from division faculty, the University Associate Vice President for Academic Affairs, and the Associate Dean of the College.
+There is one Committee for each College division.